brianfrankcooper/YCSB/foundationdb/README.md

 See the next section for the list of configuration parameters for FoundationDB.

+#### Running on macOS

+To use the foundationdb binding on macOS, you need to copy the libfdb_c library to your current folde:

+    cp /usr/local/lib/libfdb_c.dylib ./

 ## FoundationDB Configuration Parameters

 * ```foundationdb.apiversion``` - TThe FoundationDB API version.